Noncommutative maximal operators with rough kernels: Introduction and state of main result

 This paper is organized as follows.
 First the study for maximal operator of $M_r$ is reduced to a linearized singular integral operator in Section \ref{s:193}.
 In Section \ref{s:194}, by the noncommutative Calder\'on-Zygmund decomposition and microlocal decomposition, we finish the proof of our main theorem based on the estimates of bad and good functions.
 The proofs of lemmas related to the bad functions are all presented in Section \ref{s:195}.
 In Section \ref{s:196}, we give all proofs of lemmas related to the good functions.
+Finally in the appendix, we give a proof of strong type $(p,p)(1<p\leq\infty)$ for $\{M_r\}_{r>0}$.